whiteclover/Medoly/docs/quick_start.rst

 Quick Start
 ++++++++++++++++

-This Documention will teach you how to build a simple app using medoly.
+This Documentation will teach you how to build a simple app using medoly.

 #.
 Installing modely
 #.
 Creating a hello world application